-ESG Standard 1.3: Student-centred Learning, Teaching and AssessmentStandard: Institutions should ensure that the programmes are delivered in a way that encourages students to take an active role in creating the learning process, and that the
+ESG Standard 1.3: Student-centred Learning, Teaching and Assessment

+Standard: Institutions should ensure that the programmes are delivered in a way that encourages students to take an active role in creating the learning process, and that the assessment of students reflects this approach.

-ESG Standard 1.4: Student Admission, Progression, Recognition and CertificationStandard: Institutions should consistently apply pre-defined and published regulations covering all phases of the student 'life cycle', e.g., student admission, progression, recognition and certification.
+ESG Standard 1.4: Student Admission, Progression, Recognition and Certification Standard: Institutions should consistently apply pre-defined and published regulations covering all phases of the student 'life cycle', e.g., student admission, progression, recognition and certification.